Current Trends in Dental Hygiene Across America and in Georgia

 4 years after the Governors Brief was published, the Report “Reforming America’s Healthcare System Through Choice and Competition”, recommended that “All states authorize dental therapy and consider ways in which [dental hygiene] licensure and scope of practice can increase access and drive down consumer costs while still ensuring safe, effective care”.

-In 2019, the ADHA published information on Expanding Access to Care through Dental Therapy and Facts about the Dental Hygiene Workforce in the United States.
+In 2019, the ADHA published information on Expanding Access to Care through Dental Therapy

 As of 2019, 12 states have adopted DT legislation in the U.S. and 22 states are exploring it.